Tong0720/STGAIN/README.md

 ## Train and Evaluation

 -Put the Action Genome in the dataloader file.
 -Run the scene_graph_train to get the graph.
+-You can convert the object_bbox_and_relationship.pkl to a csv file to check the relationships between humans and objects.
+-Run dataloader.py to encode the graph for training.
 -The model can be trained by train.py.
 -The model can be evaluated by test.py.

+## Citation

+If our work is helpful for your research, please cite our publication:
+@inproceedings{TongSTGAIN,
+  title={Human Intention Recognition Using Context Relationships in Complex Scenes}, author={Tong Tong and Rossi Setchi and Yulia Hicks}, Journal={Expert Systems with Applications}, pages={126147}, year={2025}
+}